 Application Preparation

-Applicants for the Undergraduate Research Seminar Faculty Lead opportunity should review the Application Guidelines packet, which outlines in detail the key responsibilities of the Co-Faculty role and all materials that must be submitted through the online application.
+Applicants for the Undergraduate Research Seminar Faculty Lead opportunity should review the Application Guidelines packet, which outlines in detail the key responsibilities of the Faculty role and all materials that must be submitted through the online application.

 Guidelines & Preparation